mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     <span style="color:green">shell-app-srv$</span> <copy>COMMIT;</copy>
     ```

-## Task 6: Connect PHP application to router
+## Task 5: Connect PHP application to router

 1. From your local  machine connect to dbtest.php.
-Note that you are connected to mysql2
+Note the instance where you are now connected

     Example: http://129.213.167..../dbtest.php